terrorizer1980/litmus/converting-tests-from-beaker-rspec-to-litmus.md

 This can be done on a single line, if you are only checking one thing from the command

     expect(run_shell('/usr/local/sbin/mysqlbackup.sh').stderr).to eq('')

+## checking facts
+Calling facter or getting other system information was like:

+    fact_on(host, 'osfamily')
+    fact('selinux')

+You can now use the serverspec functions (incidentally, these are cached so are quick to call) look here for more https://serverspec.org/host_inventory.html

+    os[:family]
+    host_inventory['facter']['os']['release']